-Chapter 5: Results of Investigation
+Chapter 5: Results of Investigations

-On February 12 and 13, 2015, RKEI staff performed a pedestrian survey of a 1.9-acre property owned by The University of Texas, Rio Grande Valley, Brownsville Campus in Brownsville, Cameron County, Texas.
-The survey consisted of the visual inspection of the ground surface for cultural materials, shovel testing, and the excavation of backhoe trenches.
-Six shovel tests were placed throughout the property.
-Two backhoe trenches were placed near the middle of the property to investigate the potential for deeply buried intact cultural deposits (Figure 5-1).
+On June 12, 2015, RKEI staff performed a pedestrian survey of a 4.4-acre property owned by The University of Texas, Rio Grande Valley, Brownsville Campus in Brownsville, Cameron County, Texas.
+The survey consisted of the visual inspection of the ground surface for cultural materials and shovel testing.
+Four shovel tests were placed throughout the property (three along the road path and one within the old parking lot (Figure 5-1).

 Figure 5-1.
-Location of the shovel tests and backhoe trencehs excavated within the APE.
+Location of the shovel tests excavated within the APE.